AndrewSiew/RapidPrototypingWorkshop/README.md

 # RapidPrototypingWorkshop
 ### Overview
+This series covers 3D printer components and maintenance, as well as CAD and other design tools.
 New UBC Rapid members has to go through a semester long, once a week workshop series about basics of rapid prototyping.
-This series covers 3D printer components and maintenance, as well as CAD and other design tools.
 The end of this workshop series is designed to give new members a chance to work on their own project, so they can have real experience on what they've learned and choose and explore some specific topics in greater depth.

+Although this workshop series is made for UBC Rapid, it can be used for anyone who wants to learn rapid prototyping/3D printing.
+Feel free to use it for personal use, but please contact me at rprakitpong@gmail.com for non-personal use(s).

 ### Outline